-- She was traveling aboard Andrea Doria with her children on her way to South Bend, Indiana, where her husband, Ross Sergio, and their 17-year-old son Anthony, were waiting for them.
+- She was traveling aboard Andrea Doria with her children on her way to South Bend, Indiana, where her husband, Ross Sergio, and their 17-year-old son, Anthony, were waiting for them.
 Anthony Sergio had, in fact, sailed to the United States from Italy aboard Andrea Doria the previous April.
 Also traveling with them were Maria’s sister Margaret and her husband Paul Sergio, who also happened to be Ross Sergio’s brother.
-Paul and Margaret had emigrated to the U.S. prior to the voyage and had returned to Italy for a visit and to accompany Maria and the children back to Indiana.
-Both Paul and Margaret survived the sinking, and for years after the disaster, Paul was haunted by the memory of his four-year-old nephew Rocco, the youngest of his brother’s children, who just hours prior to the collision had asked if he could spend the night with his uncle.
+Paul and Margaret had emigrated to the U.S. before the voyage and had returned to Italy for a visit and to accompany Maria and the children back to Indiana.
+Both Paul and Margaret survived the sinking, and for years after the disaster, Paul was haunted by the memory of his four-year-old nephew Rocco, the youngest of his brother’s children, who just hours before the collision, had asked if he could spend the night with his uncle.

 THE INJURED AND THOSE THAT DIED DURING THE RESCUE

-In addition to the lives lost in the collision, three more of Andrea Doria’s passengers died from injuries and ailments which occurred during and after the evacuation.
+In addition to the lives lost in the collision, three more of Andrea Doria’s passengers died from injuries and ailments during and after the evacuation.

 - Norma Di Sandro, a four-year-old Italian girl traveling in tourist class with her parents, Tullio and Filomena Di Sandro, was dropped on her head into a lifeboat by her panicked father.
 She was taken to Stockholm and subsequently airlifted to Brighton Marine Hospital in Boston, where she died from a fractured cranium without ever regaining consciousness.

-- Carl Waters, a businessman from Manasquan, New Jersey, who was traveling in cabin class aboard Andrea Doria with his wife Lillian, died from a sudden heart attack while en route to New York aboard Stockholm.
+- Carl Waters, a businessman from Manasquan, New Jersey, traveling in cabin class aboard Andrea Doria with his wife Lillian, died from a sudden heart attack en route to New York aboard Stockholm.

 - Angelina Grego, a 48-year-old, broke her back after falling into one of Ile de France’s lifeboats.
 She was taken to St. Claire’s Hospital in New York City, where she lingered in immense pain until her death six months later.